-If you want to create end-to-end PR campaigns that can be monitored, measured and readily improved, HubSpot is the perfect choice.
+If you want to create end-to-end PR campaigns that can be monitored, measured and readily improved, HubSpot is a perfect choice.
 In this blog post, we explain why you and your PR department should be using HubSpot to take your PR to the next level.

 Tired of being unable to justify the impact of your PR activities to your CEO and CMO?
 Want to automate the more repetitive tasks of your PR outreach programme?
 Need a better understanding of what’s being said about your brand and where?